Business management will always have two perspectives on risk.

 Transfer

 Transferring shifts the risk to another organisation.
-The most often methods for transferring are outsourcing and insuring.
+The most common methods for transferring are outsourcing and insuring.

 When outsourcing, management cannot wholly transfer the responsibility for managing the threat risk.